SillyFreak/typst-alexandria/src/lib.typ

 /// )
 /// ```
 ///
-/// - path (string, array): The path to the bibliography file.
-/// - prefix (string, auto): The prefix for which reference labels should be provided and citations
-///   should be processed.
-/// - title (none, content, auto): The title of the bibliography.
-Note that `auto` is currently not
-///   supported.
-/// - full (boolean): Whether to render the full bibliography or only the references that are used
-///   in the document.
-Note that `true` is currently not supported.
-/// - style (string): The style of the bibliography.
-///
 /// -> content
 #let bibliographyx(
+  /// The path to the bibliography file.
+  /// -> string | array
   path,
+  /// The prefix for which reference labels should be provided and citations should be processed.
+  /// -> string | auto
   prefix: auto,
+  /// The title of the bibliography.
+Note that `auto` is currently not supported.
+  /// -> none | content | auto
   title: auto,
+  /// Whether to render the full bibliography or only the references that are used in the document.
+  /// -> boolean
   full: false,
+  /// The style of the bibliography.
+  /// -> string
   style: "ieee",
 ) = {
   import "state.typ": *